Nataly-Horbunova/champion-store/README.md

 Champion store project is created for educational purposes and offers a simulated e-commerce platform focusing on headphones, earbuds and speakers.
 The frontend is built using React and is hosted on [Vercel](https://champion-store.vercel.app/).
 For the backend, a JSON server is used, hosted on [Render](https://render.com/https://champion-store-server.onrender.com/).

+**Note: The backend server on Render has a spinning down feature.
+If the server doesn't receive any requests for 15 minutes, it temporarily slows down to save resources.
+This may cause a brief delay when the server restarts upon receiving new requests.**

 ## Features

 - Product Listing, Filtergiting, and Sorting